Deion Branch: Personal life

 Branch and his wife Shola began dating when they were both at the University of Louisville, the couple was married in 2007.
 The couple have four children, two daughters D’ahni and Nylah, as well as twin boys Deiondre and Deiontey.
 Deiondre contracted meningitis shortly after birth and has been left with irreversible brain damage that prevents him from walking or talking.
 Shortly after Deiondre was born in 2004, Branch set up the Deion Branch Foundation, aimed at helping children.

 Head coaching record

-Branch served as interim head coach for Louisville's appearance in the 2022 Fenway Bowl, following the departure of Scott Satterfield at the end of the regular season to accept a different position.
+Branch was the director of player development at Louisville before the departure of Scott Satterfield at the end of the 2022 regular season to accept a different position required an interim coach.
+As such, Branch served as interim head coach for Louisville's appearance in the 2022 Fenway Bowl, a one-time only appearance for Branch as a head coach.